 Route Grade Votings

-14m.
-The final Froggatt classic.
-Climb the slippery ramp then the side wall diagonally leftwards to a fat wire.
-Make a barn-door move left to the huge jug on the arete then meander up for a spectacular finish.
+The final Froggatt classic and very photogenic.
+Climb the slippery ramp then the side-wall diagonally leftwards to a fat wire.
+Make a barn-door move left to the huge jug on the arete, then meander up this to a spectacular finish.
 Easier for the tall.
-Photo page 30.